-Fred Barr built the trail bearing his name during the years of 1914-1918.
+Fred Barr built the trail bearing his name during the years of 1914-1921.
 Built as a trail for burro rides to the summit, it began at the top of the Manitou Incline, a funicular rail that took tourists up one mile and nearly 2000 ft above the Cog Railway Depot.
-The lower three miles were built in the 1917 by the Forest Service using Civilian Conservation Corps workers.
+The lower three miles of what would become Barr Trail, from Manitou Springs, were built in the 1917 by a crew hired by the Forest Service and supervised by Fred Barr.

 Fred Barr never owned the land but had sole authorization for his burro concession from the Forest Service.
-After his death in 1940, the burro concession continued until 1959, when the livery at the top of the incline was refused lease renewal.
+After his death in 1940, the burro concession continued until roughly 1963.
 The camp was abandoned and suffered vandalism during the time it was vacant.
 In 1963, the Mennonite Church took over the lease for the camp and worked to rebuild the cabin and grounds.
 While there were caretakers in the camp during the summer months, the vandalism continued during the other seasons.
 After 13 summers of rebuilding, the Mennonite Community felt it was no longer possible to maintain the camp only during summers.
 The destruction continued through the late 1970’s when the Forest Service was preparing to raze the buildings.

 At this time, Monte Barrett and Harold Barnes of Adventures Ltd. bought the lease from the forest service and began operating and repairing the hostel year-round.
 In 1981, Barr Camp, Inc. was formed.
 Through hard work and the donations of people over-nighting and eating at the camp, volunteers were able to revive the camp as way-station on Pikes Peak.
 In the 1998, Barr Camp became a non-profit organization.